All your questions about bed bugs answered by an experienced pest control professional.

 Can bed bugs crawl out of vacuums?

 It is so important to remove the vacuum bag straight after use and seal it with tape so no bed bugs can crawl out.
-Place the sealed bag into a plastic bag and seal and take out for the trash immediately.
+Place the sealed bag into a plastic bag and seal and take it out for the trash immediately.

-If your vacuum is bagless then empty the contents into a plastic bag, seal it and dispose of in the trash outside immediately.
+If your vacuum is bagless then empty the contents into a plastic bag, seal it and dispose of it in the trash outside immediately.

 The removable container, filter, hose, and any attachments that were used need washing in hot soapy water to remove and kill any surviving bed bugs.

 If not, these pests can crawl out and will go in search of a blood meal, and potentially spread to other rooms.
 Something you definitely want to avoid!

-I go into this in a lot more detail in how to get rid of bed bugs, which you’ll find useful.
+I go into this in a lot more detail on how to get rid of bed bugs, which you’ll find useful.

 Do bed bugs jump or fly?

 They don’t have wings and they do not have long powerful back legs as fleas do to be able to jump.

-They get around by crawling, and can crawl quickly over surfaces to get to a host for a meal.
+They get around by crawling and they can crawl quickly over surfaces to get to a host for a meal.

 There are other pests that are often mistaken for bed bugs, so it’s a good idea to take a look so you can be sure it’s bed bugs you’ve got or another pest.